Police and community members are important sources, but they are not the only sources.

 Women speaking out publicly about their experiences can also provide a catalyst for the change needed to end violence against women.
 For example, Rosie Batty’s advocacy helped to bring about the Victorian Royal Commission into Family Violence and the reversal of federal funding cuts to the legal assistance sector.

 When reporting on violence, remember that the survivors have been through trauma and the way you share their story may impact on their healing.
-Watch this video about the impact of reporting on survivors.
+Watch the video below about the impact of reporting on survivors.

 Avoid approaching survivors or their families in the immediate aftermath of an incident when they are still in shock and may be unable to fully comprehend what they are consenting to by speaking to you.